chenyukang/rpc-doc-gen/README.md

 * `temporary_channel_id` - Hash256, The temporary channel ID of the channel to accept
 * `funding_amount` - u128, The amount of CKB or UDT to fund the channel with
-* `shutdown_script` - Option, The script used to receive the channel balance, an optional parameter, default value is the secp256k1_blake160_sighash_all script corresponding to the configured private key
+* `shutdown_script` - Option<Script>, The script used to receive the channel balance, an optional parameter, default value is the secp256k1_blake160_sighash_all script corresponding to the configured private key